concord-consortium/codap/v3/README.md

 1. `cypress run --browser chrome` will run cypress in a chrome browser
 2. `cypress run --headed --no-exit` will open cypress test runner when tests begin to run, and it will remain open when tests are finished running.
 3. `cypress run --spec 'cypress/integration/examples/smoke-test.js'` will point to a smoke-test file rather than running all of the test files for a project.

+### Debugging

+##### Why Did You Render?

+To debug React rendering problems, the [why-did-you-render](https://www.npmjs.com/package/@welldone-software/why-did-you-render) utility is available.
+To use it:
+- uncomment the `import "../why-did-you-render.ts"` line in `index.tsx`
+- by default, all "pure" components are tracked
+- this can be configured in the local `why-did-you-render.ts` file
+- individual components can be tracked by setting `MyComponent.whyDidYouRender = true`

+Remember not to commit any of these debug-only changes to the repository.

 ## License